-MOSCOW Jun 25 Russia's central bank has completed purchases of foreign currency used by the Finance Ministry to replenish the budget's Reserve Fund, data published by the central bank showed on Wednesday.
+MOSCOW, Jun 25 (Reuters) - Russia’s central bank has completed purchases of foreign currency used by the Finance Ministry to replenish the budget’s Reserve Fund, data published by the central bank showed on Wednesday.

 Central bank purchases of roughly $100 million a day in recent weeks had weighed on the rouble although pressure has abated since the Finance Ministry revised the programme to link the volume and timing of purchases to market conditions.